• Blog

 • Link to Youtube

-Buddhist Path, Meditation & Mindfulness, On Land Retreats
+Buddhist Path, Front Page Featured Programs, Meditation & Mindfulness, On Land Retreats

 Whatever your connection is to the Great Stupa of Dharmakaya and Drala Mountain Center, we invite you to come together to practice and deepen connection to the community.
 The land is full of the blessings of generations of dharma practitioners, invoking the magic of the ancestral and lineage Dralas in our high mountain valley.
 The special focus of this retreat will be the Great Stupa of Dharmakaya, celebrating the blessings of Tibetan Buddhism and the Shambhala wisdom tradition.